rcn-ee/ti-opencl/docs/sphinx-doc/source/opencl-c-builtin-function-extensions.rst

     the OpenCL C builtin function mem_fence(), but this version can also be called from standard C code called from OpenCL C code.

+.. cpp:function::  uint dot(uchar4 a, uchar4 b)

+    Compute the dot product of two uchar4 vectors and return the result as a uint.
+    The C66x DSP can support this as a single instruction.

+.. cpp:function::  int  dot(char4  a, uchar4 b)

+    Compute the dot product of a char4 vector and a uchar4 vector and return the result as an int.
+The C66x DSP can support this as a single instruction.

+.. cpp:function::  int  dot(short2 a, short2 b)

+    Compute the dot product of two short2 vectors and return the result as an int.
+    The C66x DSP can support this as a single instruction.

 ..
 Important::
    In OpenCL C for C66 a uint32_t is an unsigned int and a uint64_t is an unsigned long.
    In standard C for C66 a uint32_t is an unsigned int and a uint64_t is an unsigned long long.